1945 Homestead hurricane: Preparations

 Although hurricane warnings were initially issued for the Leeward Islands, the cyclone passed north of the Lesser Antilles.
-In advance of the storm, aircraft were evacuated from the Naval Air Station in Miami, Florida, where hundreds of planes left vulnerable locations.
+In advance of the storm, aircraft were evacuated from the Naval Air Station in Miami, Florida, where hundreds of airplanes left vulnerable locations.
 Residents were advised to heed advisories in Florida, the Bahamas, and northern Cuba.
 On September 15, hurricane-force winds were expected to affect areas from Fort Lauderdale, Florida, through the Florida Keys, and hurricane warnings were accordingly released for this region.
 Storm warnings also extended north to Melbourne and Tampa.
 Military personnel sought shelter at Hialeah Race Track, while residents boarded homes and evacuated from coastal areas to public structures.
 Boats were utilized to transport people from barrier islands, and small watercraft were secured along the Miami River.
 However, Grady Norton, the head of the United States Weather Bureau, stated before the storm that Miami would "miss the worst of it".
 The American Red Cross reported that 25,000 people sought shelter within their services during the storm.
 Local officials from Cape Hatteras, North Carolina, to Brunswick, Georgia, ordered evacuations for coastal locations.

-Impact
+Impact, aftermath, and records

 In the Bahamas and Turks and Caicos Islands, 22 people were killed.
-The hurricane demolished three-quarters of the structures on Grand Turk Island, while the remaining intact buildings were damaged.
-The cyclone also produced heavy damage on Long Island, though damages were not reported in Nassau.
+The hurricane demolished three-quarters of the structures on Grand Turk Island and caused at least some damage to the remainder.
+A number of sturdy structures that survived the 1926 and 1928 hurricanes collapsed; century-old trees were laid low and in some cases carried aloft.
+Some reports indicated that the storm was worse than that in 1926.
+The cyclone also produced heavy damage on Acklins, Crooked Island, Long Cay, and Long Island, though damages were not reported in Nassau.
+Numerous homes on the southern tip of Andros were flattened as well.
 Peak gusts were estimated near 40 mph in Nassau.
-After the storm, The Daily Gleaner initiated a fund to offer aid for residents in the Turks and Caicos Islands.
+After the storm, The Daily Gleaner, in Kingston, Jamaica, initiated a fund to offer aid for residents in the Turks and Caicos Islands.